DhafinFawwaz/Unity-AnimationUI/README.md

 <br/>

 ![Instruction 4](Images/4.gif)
 - Try looking at the demo for examples.
-But make sure the "Level1" scene is added in the build settings
+But make sure the "Level1" scene is added in the build settings or you can't load the "Level1" scene
-- There are also progress bars for eace sequence in the left side of the sequence
+- There are also progress bars for eace sequence in the left side of the sequence.
 <br/>

 ![Instruction 5](Images/5.gif)